Skip to content

 1. Risk of check fraud

-2. Increased adminstrative burden
+2. Increased administrative burden

 Accepting paper checks means members of your team need to open envelopes, deposit funds, and update your customers’ files.
 It doesn’t sound like much, but over time, these mundane accounting tasks prevent your employees from completing creative and strategic projects.
 Manual labor also heightens the chance for errors, which causes confusion and erodes your relationship with customers.